spywhere/Javatar/README.md

 	Selector is simply a string which is part of call tree.
 	As default, the selector will select any nodes that its call tree *starts with* the selector.
 If you want the selector to select any nodes that its call tree *contains* the selector, just add `>` at start of the selector.

-	You can let's it search using node name by specified `@` at start of the selector.
+	You can let it search using node name by specified `@` at start of the selector.
 And if you want to show its childs (if any) you might add `>` at the end of the selector.

-	To summarize, here's the selector format...
+	To summarize, here is the selector format...

 		[@][>]selector[>]